 Elliot Lake.
 A 1941 map shows a round “fish pond” just northeast of the eastern end of Berry Street and just west of South Riverside Drive.
 (Map from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)

 By 1952 this aerial photo shows the fish pond to be larger and to have a dam parallel to South Riverside Drive.
-Berry Street had been extended to Riverside Drive.
+By 1952 Berry Street had been extended east to Riverside Drive.
 The major north-south highway along the left is the new Interstate 35W.

 Elliot Lake was fed by a creek.
 That creek has been channeled from Nara Vista Trail around the old lake bed and into a tunnel that passes under Riverside Drive and eastward to Sycamore Creek.